 No. Eat beside the stall where you bought the food or in the vendor’s designated eating area.
 Walking while eating is considered bad manners and can be unsafe in the narrow lanes.

-How long do I need at Tsukiji Outer Market?
+How long should I spend at Tsukiji Outer Market?

 Plan on 2 to 3 hours if you want to eat, browse, take photos politely, and sit down for a seafood bowl.
 If you only want a few snacks, 60 to 90 minutes can be enough.